Are Dogs Colorblind? Canine Vision Explained

 Knowing how your dog sees the world is more than just a fun bit of trivia.
 It can also inform how you can play with and train them most effectively.

-If you realize that they see yellow and blue better than red and green, for example, you can buy toys that are in that color pattern.
-Your dog will find it easier to retrieve a blue and yellow ball than a red and green one.
+If you realize that they see yellow and blue better than red and green, for example, you can use toys that are in that color pattern.
+Your dog may find it easier to retrieve a blue and yellow ball than a red and green one.
 If you’re trying to teach them to retrieve something, it makes sense to make things easier for them rather than more difficult.

 Conclusion